Canton of Schwyz: Early Middle Ages

-During the 10th century Einsiedeln Abbey became more and more powerful.
+During the 10th century, Einsiedeln Abbey became more and more powerful.
 The expanding town of Schwyz often encroached on lands that the abbey claimed.
 During the early 12th century, the Counts of Lenzburg (as the Count of the Zürichgau) unsuccessfully sued the abbey on behalf of Schwyz over land use and borders in the forest.
 Though the Counts were forced to pay a fine each time, the farmers of Schwyz continued to push into land claimed by the abbey.
 It soon controlled many of the surrounding lands, many of which are outside the area today covered by the canton of Schwyz.
-The outer or lake side parts of the canton were partly controlled by the Abbeys of St. Gallen, Pfäfers, Rüti and Schänis, along with the Lords of Habsburg, Toggenburg and Rapperswil.
+The outer or lake side parts of the canton were partly controlled by the monasteries of St. Gallen, Pfäfers, Rüti and Schänis, along with the Lords of Habsburg, Toggenburg and Rapperswil.
 Both Pfäffikon Castle and Alt Rapperswil Castle were built by these landlords to control their landholdings.
 In contrast to the Swiss Plateau, where the local nobility and knights ruled extensive landholdings for the regional counts, in Schwyz there were few local nobles.
 They were generally poorer and less important than the monasteries' representatives or the leaders of the local livestock collectives.
 Much of the farming or grazing land in the inner portion of Schwyz was not privately owned but was common land.
 To administer the land, the local collectives developed into regional collectives that covered several towns and villages.
 The collectives helped create a sense of unity throughout the farming towns and villages of the valleys and developed a tradition of independence.

 With the extinction of the Kyburgs and the decline of the Lords of Rapperswil in the second half of the 13th century, the Habsburgs attempted to claim sovereignty over the Kyburg and Rapperswil lands in Central Switzerland.
 They succeeded in acquiring the parishes of Schwyz, Steinen, Muotathal and Morschach and, in 1283, the patronage over the monastery of Einsiedeln.
 In 1240, Emperor Frederick II granted the Schwyz valley imperial immediacy for services that they had rendered to the Emperor.

 While the farming villages of the valleys drew closer together, the expansion of the Habsburgs and changing relationships between the farmers of the alpine valleys and the monasteries led to conflicts such as the Marchenstreit between Schwyz and Einseideln Abbey.
 The Marchenstreit started around 1100 over grazing rights around the Mythen mountains.
 It dragged on, accompanied by court cases and violent raids, until about 1350.